The City's primary school is Sir John Cass's Foundation Primary School.

 Redriff Primary City of London Academy

-A two-from entry primary school partnered with the City of London Academy, Southwark.
-Redriff was judged Outsanding by Ofsted in its last inspection, and aims to help children become: apsirational, adventurous, individuyal, enlightened and compassionate.
+A two-form entry primary school partnered with the City of London Academy, Southwark.
+Redriff was judged outstanding by Ofsted in its last inspection, and aims to help children become: aspirational, adventurous, individual, enlightened and compassionate.

 Redriff Primary School

 An independent school is a school which is mainly fee paying and not dependent upon national or local government for financing.

 The City of London School is an independent day school for boys aged 10 to 18 with a history of achievement that dates back to the 15th century.
 The School has a unique location at the very heart of the city below St Paul’s Cathedral, maintaining and nurture strong relationships with the City itself and with the business community that surrounds it.
 The School offers exceptional sporting facilities and fields teams in regional and national finals across a range of sports.
 The music department is second to none and there is a very wide variety of other extra-curricular activities.
 More than 90% of our students regularly gain A and B grades at A Level, with a high proportion going on to study at the universities of Oxford and Cambridge while 10% go on to medical schools.